serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 3 - Recurrent Neural Networks (RNN)/1-intuition.md

 1. The input from the `input sequence`.
 1. The output from time `t`.

 Don't be fooled by the simplified flat representation above.
 RNNs are multidimensional.
-A more precise depicting of how they are structured would be:
+A more precise representation of how they are structured would be:
 ![Multidimensional RNN Structure][multidimensional-rnn-structure]